- The Community of Food, Society & Justice Conference, October 2019

 - U-M Gamelan Orchestra

 This conference is free and open to all students, faculty, staff, and the public.
+As of 9/13/19, registration for lunch is closed but we are still taking registrations for the panels and keynotes on the registration page.

 The ways that we meet the nutritional needs of our communities, while also protecting the planet, promoting healthy lives, and ensuring food justice are among the greatest challenges facing our Nation and the world today.
 Centuries of unsustainable agricultural practices and inequitable food distribution place our food systems in peril.
 How to address these challenges and feed a hungry population raise transformative issues for our communities and academics committed to sustainability and food justice throughout the world.